Deviation frequencies of Brownian path property approximations

-\begin{exm} It is obvious how to to generalize the preceding example to fractional Brownian motion with Hurst index $H\in (0,1)$.
+\begin{exm} It is obvious how to generalize the preceding example to fractional Brownian motion with Hurst index $H\in (0,1)$.
 For $X$ being such a fractional Brownian motion, we take $\alpha>\frac{1}{H}$, set $\beta:=H\alpha-1$ and take the same constant $D_\alpha$ as before.
-Then, again, \end{exm}
+Then, again, and the tradeoff statements of Theorem \ref{thm:Doob}, and Theorem \ref{thm:KC} for any $\gamma\in (0,H-\tfrac{1}{\alpha})$ apply. \end{exm}